John Wesley Harding

 Crème de Menthe Quasar

 Happy Apple are a Minneapolis-based jazz trio who've been described as 'jazz-punk' in the past, though going by their fifth album, Youth Oriented (we'd say 'youth orientated; Australians would probably abbreviate it to a single syllable), I've no idea why.
 It gets slightly raucous occasionally, but overall it's a fairly typical sax/bass/drums album, all instrumental, with the odd bit of guitar for variety.
 Do I like it?
-Not especially, but I've never really understood jazz and I believe it's rated by those in the know.
+Not especially; I've never really understood jazz, but I believe it's rated by those in the know.

 Scotty Hard's Radical Reconstructive Surgery (2006, 47.06) ***/½

 Scotty "Hard" Harding is a hip-hop DJ who's moved into the jazz field by dint of working with some of the best names on the New York scene.
 Scotty Hard's Radical Reconstructive Surgery consists of Hard overdubbing and remixing performances by said best names, including keyboard players Matthew Shipp and John Medeski.
 The end result is probably jazz, depending on what you mean by the appellation; it's also pretty avant-garde, although it's a long way from the hip-hop that originally influenced its manipulator.